CouchCMS/Documentation/src/contents/concepts/templates.md

 ### HOOKING UP COUCH INTO THE TEMPLATES

-<p class="error">**IMP.** To make the following changes you need to be logged in as the super-admin (the first account created by Couch during its installation).
-If you are not already logged in as super-admin, do so now else the following procedure will not work.</p>
+**IMP.** To make the following changes you need to be logged in as the super-admin (the first account created by Couch during its installation).
+If you are not already logged in as super-admin, do so now else the following procedure will not work. {.error}

 Once Couch is installed, the next step is to hook it up into the templates.<br/>
 Three steps are required to accomplish this -